crazy-max/diun/doc/providers/swarm.md

 * `endpoint`: Server address to connect to.
 Local if empty.
 * `apiVersion`: Overrides the client version with the specified one.
-* `TLSCertsPath`: Path to load the TLS certificates from.
+* `tlsCertsPath`: Path to load the TLS certificates from.
-* `TLSVerify`: Controls whether client verifies the server's certificate chain and hostname (default `true`).
+* `tlsVerify`: Controls whether client verifies the server's certificate chain and hostname (default `true`).
 * `watchByDefault`: Enable watch by default.
 If false, services that don't have `diun.enable=true` label will be ignored (default `false`).

 ### Environment variables